 Following are steps to discover the GCP cluster.

-1. Login to the ‘SWIFT’ dashboard and navigate to the ‘container cluster’ menu and click on ‘Add’ button.
-Please check below screenshot for your reference.
+1. Login to the ‘SWIFT’ dashboard and navigate to the ‘Container Cluster’ menu and click on ‘Add’ button.
+You can check below screenshot for your reference.

 Field NameField Description